-The Radiologic Technology Program is designed to prepare graduates who are competent in the art and science of radiology.
-The graduates of the program receive an Associate of Science in Radiologic Technology and are prepared to complete the National Certification Examination administered by the American Registry of Radiologic Technologists.
+The Radiologic Technology Program at Louisiana State University Alexandria is designed to prepare graduates who are competent in the art and science of radiography.
+The graduates of the program will receive an Associate of Science Degree in Radiologic Technology and are prepared to complete the National Certification Examination administered by the American Registry of Radiologic Technologists.

-- Graduates will effectively apply knowledge of exposure factors.
+- Graduates/Students will effectively apply knowledge of exposure factors.

-- Graduates will be prepared to demonstrate proper radiation safety practices.
+- Graduates/Students will be prepared to demonstrate proper radiation safety practices.

-- Graduates will be prepared to perform routine radiographic studies.
+- Graduates/Students will be prepared to perform routine radiographic studies.

-- Graduates will demonstrate effective written communication skills.
+- Graduates/Students will demonstrate effective written communication skills.

-- Graduates will communicate effectively with patients, peers, and other medical professionals.
+- Graduates/Students will communicate effectively with patients, peers, and other medical professionals.

-- Graduates will demonstrate proficiency in radiographic procedures on each final category competency evaluation.
+- Graduates/Students will demonstrate proficiency in radiographic procedures on each final category competency evaluation.

-- Graduates will identify diagnostic quality images and correct non-quality images accordingly.
+- Graduates/Students will identify diagnostic quality images and correct non-quality images accordingly.

-- Graduates will demonstrate ethical treatment of patients.
+- Graduates/Student will demonstrate ethical treatment of patients.